ELSA: Efficient LLM-Centric Split Aggregation for Privacy-Aware Hierarchical Federated Learning over the Network Edge: Experiments and Evaluations

 \subsection{Evaluation of Learning Efficiency and Model Performance}

-To evaluate training performance, we prioritize convergence rate on TC datasets to assess communication efficiency, and steady-state metrics (Acc., F1, EM) on NLI tasks that require complex semantic reasoning.
-This ensures that we can capture both learning efficiency and final representational capacity \cite{MT-FBERT,ROFED}.
-As shown in Fig. 4, under quantity-based heterogeneity, ELSA exhibits superior convergence across all TC datasets.
-Though its initial speed is occasionally slower (e.g., Fig. 4(a), (d), (e)), it consistently reaches a higher final accuracy, indicating better optimization stability.
-Table~\ref{tab:main_results} shows ELSA achieves state-of-the-art steady-state performance on NLI tasks (e.g., 80.93\% on RTE and 81.78\% on MultiRC, lagging only slightly behind FedProx on SQuAD (-0.14\% EM)).
-This consistent gain across tasks and heterogeneity levels underscores the robustness of ELSA’s dual-stage semantic consistency framework in practical edge settings.
-During clustering, behavior-aware fingerprints capture clients’ update patterns to group semantically similar participants, while during aggregation, coherence- and trust-weighted fusion dynamically calibrates contributions based on both feature alignment and historical reliability.
-Additionally, the observed performance gap between FedAvg and FedAvg (Random) across datasets stems from the latter's vulnerability to unverified clients, further validating the critical necessity of our trust-aware client clustering and aggregation strategy.
+To evaluate the model training performance for TC datasets, we prioritize the convergence rate to evaluate the communication efficiency of each method.
+Conversely, for NLI tasks that demand complex semantic reasoning, we focus on the steady-state performance (e.g., Accuracy, F1 and EM) once training has fully converged.
+This differentiation ensures that we capture both the learning efficiency on standard tasks and the ultimate representative capacity on more challenging reasoning benchmarks \cite{MT-FBERT,ROFED}.

+As shown in Fig.~4, under the challenging setting of quantity-based heterogeneity, ELSA demonstrates superior convergence behavior across all TC datasets compared to all baselines.
+Although its initial convergence speed is occasionally slower (e.g., in Fig. 4(a), (d), and (e)), ELSA consistently achieves a higher final accuracy ceiling, indicating better optimization stability.
+Further, Table~\ref{tab:main_results} presents the steady-state performance on NLI tasks.
+ELSA attains state-of-the-art results (e.g., 80.93\% on RTE, 81.78\% on MultiRC) on all benchmarks except SQuAD, where it is marginally lower than FedProx by only 0.14\% in EM.
+This near-universal superiority, coupled with consistent gains across diverse tasks and heterogeneity levels, highlights ELSA’s strong generalization capability and robustness in practical edge network scenarios.

+More importantly, the notable performance gap among ELSA, FedAvg, and FedAvg (Random) (e.g., 80.93\% vs. 79.21\% vs.78.48\% accuracy on RTE under $\hat{\alpha} = $ 0.1), highlights the effectiveness of our trust-aware client clustering.
+ELSA further outperforms all other baselines by explicitly addressing semantic inconsistencies inherent in LLM fine-tuning.
+Specifically, it rectifies these issues during both client clustering (via behavior-aware semantic fingerprints) and cloud aggregation (via coherence- and trust-weighted fusion), thereby stabilizing local updates and enhancing global model convergence.